Byeoksong/UV-vis-prediction/README.md

 # Transformer based UV-vis spectra prediction model

-This repository contains code used in the study:
+This repository contains code for a study currently under preparation on transformer-based modeling of UV-vis spectra and reaction pathway analysis in nanocrystal synthesis.

-**"Topological machine learning unveils hidden reaction pathways in nanocrystal synthesis"**
+Detailed information about the model architecture and input data format will be provided upon publication of the associated paper.

 ## Repository Structure
 - `notebooks/UV-vis_prediction.ipynb`: Jupyter notebook for training and evaluation